-An appeal from fielders: usually yelling 'Howzat!" (or "How's that!") towards the umpire.
+Usually yelling "Howzat!" (or "How's that!") towards the umpire.
 If the fielders feel that a batsman should be out, they can yell towards the umpire appealing for a decision in their favour.
 The final called decision is that of the umpire.